 Interested in developing a free health care clinic?
 Through the NAFC’s Volunteers in Medicine Program, we can help guide you through the clinic development process, providing direction, inspiration, and support along the way.

 Ready to get started?
-Please take a moment to fill out this CONTACT FORM.
+Please take a moment to fill out our initial contact form to get started and staff will be in touch!

 Dedicated to assisting individuals, groups and local communities who want to develop free health care clinics.